 Ignite is a presentation format that’s simpler than Pecha Kucha but longer than lightening talks.
 In Ignite each speakers gets 5 minutes, and must use 20 slides with each slide advancing automatically after 15 seconds, forcing speakers to get the point, fast.
-It’s such a fast format that it’s best thought of as a performance, rather than a lecture.
+Having slides that automate seems mad, and in a way it is, but the surprise is that for most speakers it forces them to be far more concise and thoughtful than they would in any other format.

 Often Ignite events have a dozen or more speakers, creating a fun evening with a wide range of advice, stories and entertainments.